SFDO-Community-Sprints/summit-events-app-documentation/docs/development/testing-person-accounts.md

 Please test:

 - ✅ RSVP flow (Can a user register without errors?)
-- ✅ Capacity limits (Does it stop or waitlist users once full?)
+- ✅ Capacity limits (Does it stop once full?)
 - ✅ Transactional emails (Are they triggered properly?)
 - ✅ Custom metadata mapping for field-level matching (Does mapping behave as expected?)
-- ✅ Creation of Participation or related records (Are all child records created appropriately?)
+- ✅ Guest Registration and Summit Events Appointments (Are all child records created appropriately?)

 ---